AlexEe77/vulauncher/README.md

 For major info, please visit the GitHub page: https://github.com/Dendari92/vulauncher

+Thanks to Philipp Sumi for the WPF NotifyIcon control: http://www.hardcodet.net/wpf-notifyicon

 Special thanks to the Emulator Nexus staff for the incredible effort put into Venice Unleashed.